-Open Book pricing, also commonly referred to as cost-plus or time and materials, is a financial agreement in which your client pays all of the actual costs for construction.
+Open Book pricing, also commonly referred to as cost-plus contracts, is a financial agreement in which your client pays all of the actual costs for construction.
 Using open book pricing, you will also add in a percentage or flat fee markup on materials and labor which will cover your overhead and profit margin.

 For many builders, this is a terrifying concept.
 They don’t want their clients to know their margins.
 They don’t want their open book proposal taken to a competitor.
 Then don’t want their business structure to be out in the open.